The Project Brief

-American ash, scientifically known as Fraxinus americana, is an ash tree native to North America.
+American ash, known as Fraxinus americana, is an ash tree native to — you guessed it — North America.
 We chose this subspecies for the Sage One because of its aesthetic as well as technical properties.

 A highly versatile, creamy white timber, American ash lends itself extremely well to interior use.
 With favourable hardness, strength, steam-bending and machining properties, this particular type of wood is a perfect fit for the wood-panelled Sage One concert hall.

 To meet the specifications of the architects and joinery company Abraham & Carlisle, we machined and profiled American ash to exact thicknesses, as well as the machined specific profiles and shapes to optimise the acoustics in the concert hall.

 The aim was to secure low frequency diffusion throughout the venue, ensuring no sound is lost - Sage One was to be an acoustically perfect space for a symphony orchestra.
 As such, the walls incorporate a convex curvature; along with the timber battens, this helps to diffuse high and middle frequency sound.
 The curvature on the many other surfaces assists the diffusion through the hall.

 The Sage One was created with versatility firmly in mind.
 The ceiling panels were designed to be fully adjustable, able to move in height to suit any conference, concert or event.